 Not just in the eyes of the consumer, but also as a producer, do you purposefully lower the quality?

-This is discussed at great length in this article by Nico Ryan on Medium, who points out 2 problems he sees to Vaynerchuk’s approach, which he calls Give, Give, Give, Ask (I like this more than punching people):
+This is discussed at great length in an article by Nico Ryan on Medium, who points out 2 problems he sees to Vaynerchuk’s approach, which he calls Give, Give, Give, Ask (I like this more than punching people):

 It encourages subpar content